Miami, FL Car Accident Attorney

 Miami Car accidents victims are eligible to recover various damages depending on the circumstances of your case.
 You may be able to recover:

-- Medical bills.
 You may be able eligible to recover any medical bills you incurred because of the accident.
 You also have a right to compensation for any future medical treatments for your injuries.

-- Lost wages.
 If your injuries led to you losing income from missing work, then you can recover for your losses.

-- Pain and suffering.
 Aside from financial losses like medical bills and lost wages, you can also recover for any past and future suffering due to your injuries.
 This can include physical pain, mental anguish, and loss of enjoyment of life.

-- Punitive damages.
 Punitive damages are intended to punish the responsible party for your damages and discourage further negligent or reckless behavior.
 These damages are rare and occur in cases where the defendant’s actions were grossly negligent or intentional.

 Because of the complex processes of determining fair values for non-financial damages and future losses, working with an attorney is the smartest thing you can do to get maximum value for your case.

-Florida car accident statistics
+Miami car accident statistics and facts

 When we turn to the Florida Department of Highway Safety and Motor Vehicles, we see that there were 402,385 total car accidents in Florida during the latest reporting year.
 Out of those crashes, there were: